-Note: See What to Attach and What to Keep later in these General Instructions for what federal information is required with the Utah return.
+Note: See What to Attach and What to Keep on page 3 for what federal information you must include with your Utah return.

 Franchise Tax

 Every C corporation incorporated in Utah (domestic), qualified in Utah (foreign), or doing business in Utah, whether qualified or not, must file a corporate franchise tax return.
 C corporation returns are filed on form TC-20.
 Every corporation that files form TC-20 must pay a minimum tax (privilege tax) of \$100, regardless of whether or not the corporation exercises its right to do business.